kirillseva/docker-r-microserver/README.md

-# Runing a sinatra application on Docker
+# Runing an R microserver application on Docker

-This is sample project for running a sinatra application on Docker.
+This is sample project for running a [microserver](https://github.com/robertzk/microserver) application on Docker.

 ## Usage

 Create Image

 ```
-docker build -t sinatra .
+docker build -t microserver .
 ```

 Run it !

 ```
-ID=$(docker run -p 4567:4567 -d sinatra)
+ID=$(docker run -p 4567:4567 -d microserver)
 ```

-You can access it from your browser, [http://localhost:4567/](http://localhost:4567/).
+You can access it from your browser, [http://localhost:4567/ping](http://localhost:4567/).

 Check logs.

 ```
 docker logs $ID
 ```

 Stop it.

 ```
 docker stop $ID
 ```

 Delete it.

 ```
 docker rm $ID